ruifengl1/Bootstrapping-Code-Demonstration/README.md

 # Getting Started

 The code demonstration explains how the bootstrap method works in the field of statistics.
-Bootstrapping is a simple alternative method for statistical inference based on re-sampling with replacement.
+Bootstrapping is any test or metric that uses random sampling with replacement to estimate quantities about a population.
+As we draw samples, we will make statistical calculations (such finding the mean, median, or variance) based on each simulated dataset and then find the mean of that statistic across all samples.
+These samples are constructed by drawing observations from our original dataset and returning them to the data sample after they have been chosen.
+Afterwards we will plot them to understand the shape of our data to make inferences about our entire population.

+Sampling with replacement occurs when a unit is drawn from a finite population and is returned to that population, after its characteristic(s) have been recorded, before the next unit is drawn.
+Every time we draw an element from our dataset, we will record it on our simulated dataset (known as bootstrapped dataset) and return it to the population afterwards.

+Although bootstrapping requires a considerable amount of computational power,bootstrapping is a very useful technique because it saves time and resources when collecting data to study the population.

+When building machine learning models, we can use bootstrapping to simulate the dataset on which our model will be trained on.
+The quality of our model will then be accurately assessed against a portion of the original dataset that was not utilized to create the bootstrapped training set.
 Read more about it on [Wikipedia](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)).

 ## Installation
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install numpy and matplotlib.